haberdashPI/vscode-master-key/notes.md

 - require parsing to validate modes to be all negations or all positive mode specifications
 - add more to symmetric insert setup

+- REDESIGN!!
+I think the the way repeated keys works is a little unwieldy in many cases (maybe we should express it explicitly as a loop somehow...🤔)

 EDGE CASE: check that changing keybingings doesn't much with state (e.g. reset mode)